TrueBlocks/trueblocks-docs/content/data-model/chaindata.md

 - **API**:
   - [Calls to `/traces`](/api#operation/chaindata-traces)

+Below is a list of the data fields for traces.
+Following that are the commands that produce or manage traces.
 ### Fields
 | Field            | Description                                               | Type         |
 | ---------------- | --------------------------------------------------------- | ------------ |
 | blockHash        | The hash of the block containing this trace               | hash         |